Fresh, sweet pureed blueberries combined with tart lemon makes for a deliciously refreshing summer drink in this Homemade Blueberry Lemonade!

 As the weather gets warmer and the days get longer I begin to get summer and sunshine on the brain.
 And one thing I have always equated with summer is homemade lemonade!
-Is there anything more refreshing on a hot summer’s day than a tall glass of ice-cold lemonade?
+Is there anything more refreshing on a hot summer’s day than a tall glass of ice-cold, made-from-scratch lemonade?

-As spring begins to roll into the long hot lazy days of summer, it’s the perfect time to try this variation on that summertime classic, Blueberry Lemonade.
-Made with fresh-squeezed lemon juice and sweet, juicy blueberries it’s the perfect combination of sweet and tart – and it looks just as good as it tastes!
+As spring begins to roll into the long hot lazy days of summer, it’s the perfect time to try this variation on that summertime classic.
+Made with fresh-squeezed lemon juice and sweet, juicy blueberries, this Blueberry Lemonade is the perfect combination of sweet and tart – and it tastes just as good as it looks!

 Place the blueberries, Equal® 0-Calorie Sweetener and 1 cup water in a blender.
 Blend on medium-high speed for about 1 minute, or until the blueberries are completely pureed.
 Next, strain the blueberry puree through a fine mesh sieve (or skip this step if you don’t mind small pieces of blueberry in your lemonade).